Four-Toed Salamander

 Breeding occurs in autumn.
 Soon after ending their winter dormancy, usually in the first two weeks of April, females move to a creek, ephemeral pool, or sinkhole pond and lay about 30 eggs in a protected pocket of moss, usually overhanging the water.
 They remain with the eggs until just before hatching, about 4 weeks.
 They sometimes nest communally, with two or more females' eggs together in one site.
 Newly hatched larvae have gills and enter the water.

 The amount of time a larva remains in the water, about 3–6 weeks, is relatively short compared to other salamanders in the family.
-A study in Virginia, where they grow up in small woodland pools, showed the larvae transforming into juveniles in fewer than 40 days.
+In Virginia, where they grow up in small woodland pools, the larvae can transform into juveniles in fewer than 40 days.
 Those that develop in streams, however, may take twice as long before they transform.
 It may be more than 2 years before they become sexually mature adults.
 Lifespan is probably at least 9 years.

 Amphibians require water, where they mate, lay eggs, and develop into maturity.
 They are very sensitive to water quality.
 Human-caused water pollution, siltation, and other degradation, plus habitat destruction and fragmentation, threaten their survival.